Do you ever feel like you’re out of cash before your paycheck even clears the bank? If so, you’re not alone.

 This never-ending cycle means you’ve permanently dedicated a chunk of your income to car payments—and you won’t have anything to show for it but a car that’s losing value every year you have it.
 That hard-earned money could be working for you if you’d invest it instead.

-Simply put, if you didn’t have a car payment and instead worked with a pro to invest that $500 a month in your 401(k) or Roth IRA, you could retire with more than $1 million after 30 years.
-That would certainly go a long way toward closing the retirement savings gap that grows by $3 trillion a year.(4)
+Simply put, if you didn’t have a car payment and instead worked with a pro to invest that $554 a month in your 401(k) or Roth IRA, you could retire with more than $6.5 million after 40 years, based on a 12% average annual rate of return.
+That would certainly go a long way toward closing the retirement savings gap that grows by $3 trillion a year.5

 The good news is, you can stop the car-buying cycle and start saving for retirement.
-It will take some sacrifice and a lot of discipline, but it’s worth it all to change your future.
+It’ll take some sacrifice and a lot of discipline, but it’s worth it all to change your future.
 Here’s how.

 Eliminate Your Car Payment Forever

 Let’s say the paid-for car you’re driving now is worth $12,000.
-Instead of taking out another loan to buy a new car, stick with this car a little longer.
-In the meantime, save your $500 car payment in a good money market account specifically to save for a car replacement—and in two years, you’ll have $12,000 cash plus your trade-in to buy a nicer, new-to-you car without owing the bank a single penny.
+Instead of taking out another loan to buy a new car, stick with your set of wheels a little longer.
+In the meantime, put your $554 car payment in a good money market account specifically to save for a car replacement—and, in less than two years, you’ll have $12,000 cash plus your trade-in to buy a nicer, new-to-you car without owing the bank a single penny.

 Once you’ve learned how awesome saving money can be, you won’t mind driving your current car a little longer while your car-replacement fund grows.
-Keep adding $500 to your car-replacement account every month for another three years, and—in less time than it would have taken you to pay off a new car loan—you could have nearly $31,000 plus your trade-in to buy a new car.
+So, let’s say you get really into the spirit of saving and add $554 a month to your fund for five years, then—in less time than it would have taken you to pay off a new car loan—you could have $33,200 plus your trade-in to buy a new ride.

-Of course, you don’t have to use all of that to find another great used car, so you leave a sizeable balance in your car-replacement fund to keep growing until your next car purchase.
-At this point, you stop contributing to your car-replacement fund and put that $500 toward retirement instead!
+Of course, you don’t have to use all that cash to buy another great used car.
+What you could do is leave enough in your car-replacement fund to keep growing until your next car purchase.
+At this point, you can stop contributing to your car-replacement fund and put that $554 toward retirement instead.
 Now, that’s something worth working toward!

 Can This Plan Work for You?